rc-9/DepMap_HRD_PARPi/README.md

 ---

-**(4) Although a global association between HRD status and PARPi response (AUC) was statistically detectable across some drug-cancer combinations, a focused study on the primary clinical indications and approved drugs did not show a clear difference across the *in vitro* cell lines.**<br/>
+**(4) Although a global association between HRD status and PARPi response (AUC) was statistically detectable across some drug-cancer combinations, a focused study on the primary clinical indications and approved drugs did not show a significant difference across the *in vitro* cell lines.**<br/>

 The association between HRD status and drug response (AUC) varies by the PARPi compound.
 When evaluated within individual drugs, only a subset demonstrate significant HRD-linked differences (e.g., Olaparib, Niraparib, Endo-IWR-1).
 For many inhibitors, group medians are similar and hypothesis tests are not significant.
 This variability aligns with observed differences in dynamic range and response heterogeneity across compounds.

-However, looking closer at the primary four drugs across the approved indications showed no statistically significant associations when integrading multiple canonical HRD definitions.
+However, looking closer at the primary four drugs across the approved indications showed no statistically significant associations when integrating multiple canonical HRD definitions.

 ![9_pvals](images/9_pvals.png)